-If max-clients-per-query is set to zero, there is no upper bound other than that imposed by recursive-clients.
+If max-clients-per-query is set to zero, there is no upper bound, other than that imposed by recursive-clients.
+If clients-per-query is set to zero, max-clients-per-query no longer applies and there is no upper bound, other than that imposed by recursive-clients.